Skip to main content

 type PostResponseHook func(resp *Response) error

 Fires once the response is fully built (status, headers, body buffered or streaming).
-You can read resp.StatusCode, resp.Headers, resp.Timing, resp.Protocol, the lot.
-Returning an error here is purely advisory.
-Hooks are observability, not control flow, so the response still flows back to the caller untouched.
-If you want to fail loud on a 5xx, do it in your call site, not the hook.
+The hook can read resp.StatusCode, resp.Headers, resp.Timing, resp.Protocol, and the rest of the response surface.
+Returning an error here is advisory only.
+Hooks are observability, not control flow, so the response flows back to the caller untouched.
+To fail loud on a 5xx, do it at the call site, not the hook.

-- Buffer the body for a debug capture (call
+• Buffer the body for a debug capture (call resp.Bytes() inside the hook)

 Order and chaining

 Hooks fire in the order you registered them.
-Add three PreRequest hooks and they run 1, 2, 3 every request.
-PreRequest hooks short-circuit on the first error, so if hook 2 returns an error, hook 3 never fires and the request never goes out.
+Three PreRequest hooks run 1, 2, 3 on every request.
+PreRequest hooks short-circuit on the first error: if hook 2 returns an error, hook 3 never fires and the request never goes out.

 Wiping hooks